My Golden Keys for Buying Your First Home Series

-What that means is, depending on where you are looking, sellers either tend to take offers quickly OR they set deadlines after the weekend to give as many buyers a chance to see their home, hoping to get multiple offers and drive the price up.
+What that means is, sellers either tend to take offers quickly OR the sellers prefer to give as many buyers a chance to see their home, hoping to get multiple offers and drive the price up.

 If you see a home you like online, reach out to your agent and flag the listing so your agent can reach out to the seller’s agent to see if you need to rush out to see it and go for speed, or if you can take your time and have a set deadline, typically for early the following week.

 There are exceptions to this rule, but typically, this is how the weekly cycle of new listings works.

 Keep in mind that the inventory of homes for sale changes weekly, and depending on the time of year it can be drastic.
 So once you decide to seriously buy a home, you really need to be out there looking every weekend you can in order to see what has come on the market each and every week.
 And again, have a strategy in place for “speed” or “the money.”

 The Yearly Inventory Cycle

 Here’s a breakdown of what to expect during the year: